 - Dimension match against calculated spine and trim

-- Bleed present on all four edges
+- Bleed present on all four outer edges

 - File format and color profile valid

-- DPI threshold met
+- DPI threshold met (document level)

 - Font embedding verified